pondraw/gindex/README.md

 ## About
 Cloudflare Workers allow you to write JavaScript which runs on all of Cloudflare's 150+ global data centers.

+## This Git Cloned From https://github.com/donwa/goindex